 In step with the rapid evolution of modern genomics medicine research, the PA (Phenomics Australia) is evolving to become Phenomics Australia, a forward-thinking research infrastructure provider enabling high-impact healthcare outcomes through the provision of openly-accessible and cutting-edge research services and technical expertise.

 Phenomics Australia Histopathology and Digital Slide Service helps researchers across Australia in analysing histology images and data on genetically modified or treated experimental animals.

 This service offers the latest in high quality capabilities including:

-- Quality controlled mouse necropsies, tissue preparation and histological processing
+- Quality controlled mouse necropsies and tissue preparation

 - Digital slide scanner capable of producing high quality images

 - High resolution light microscopy with electronic image capture